replicate/replicate-python/README.md

 ```

 > [!NOTE]
-> You can also call Replicate client methods asynchronously by prepending `async_` to the method name.
+> You can also use the Replicate client asynchronously by prepending `async_` to the method name.
 >
 > Here's an example of how to run several predictions concurrently and wait for them all to complete:
 >